webcodedsoft/pgrestify/docs-site/guide/orm/repository-pattern.md

 # Repository Pattern

-PGRestify implements the Repository pattern popularized by TypeORM, providing a clean, object-oriented interface for database operations.
+PGRestify implements the Repository pattern popularized by ORM, providing a clean, object-oriented interface for database operations.
 This pattern abstracts database access logic and provides a consistent API for working with your PostgREST endpoints.

 ## Overview

 The Repository pattern in PGRestify offers:

-- **TypeORM-like API**: Familiar methods for developers coming from TypeORM
+- **ORM-like API**: Familiar methods for developers coming from ORM
 - **Type Safety**: Full TypeScript support with generic types
 - **Query Builder Integration**: Access to the underlying query builder when needed
 - **Standardized CRUD Operations**: Consistent interface for all database operations